-The user-settable voltage limit shall be adjustable between 99 - 125V on 110V systems and between 198 - 250V on 220V systems.
-The limit shall be set to operate at 111V for 110V systems (54 cells @ 2.06V per cell) and 222V for 220V systems (108 cells @ 2.06V per cell).
+The user-settable voltage limit shall be adjustable between 99 - 125V.
+The limit shall be set to operate at 111V (54 cells @ 2.06V per cell).

 The low voltage monitoring function shall have built in hysteresis i.e. a pick-up / drop-off differential.
 Once picked-up, the function shall not drop-off until the voltage is at least 0.5% higher than the pick-up value.